-The Indus River dolphin, locally known as bhulan is a freshwater dwelling cetacean species found in the Indus River, Pakistan.
-It is a flagship species and is an indicator of the biological health of aquatic and terrestrial environment adjoining the Indus River.
-The current distribution range of the Indus River dolphin is about 1000 km stretch of the Indus River which includes main Indus channel and active channels connected to it between Jinnah and Kotri barrages.
+The Indus River dolphin, locally known as bhulan is an obligate freshwater cetacean species found in the Indus River, Pakistan.
+A flagship species, this dolphin is an indicator of the biological health of the aquatic and terrestrial environment adjoining the Indus River.
+It is the second most endangered freshwater dolphin species in the world, the first being the 'functionally extinct' Yangtze River dolphin.
+The current distribution range of the Indus River dolphin is about a 1,000 km stretch of the Indus River which includes the main Indus channel and active channels connected to it between Jinnah and Kotri barrages.

 Indus River Dolphin / Indus Blind Dolphin

 Platanista gangetica minor